Structural transitions induced by adaptive rewiring in networks with fixed states: Conclusions

 These results show that adaptive rewiring can induce structural transitions in networks, including the emergence of community structure and fragmentation.
 The mean-field approach yields predictive insights into these transitions, while the proposed order parameters provide robust criteria for identifying community formation.
 In particular, characterizing the transition to network fragmentation has implications for current research on the formation of isolated groups and echo chambers, where individuals are primarily exposed to their own opinions.
 Our results are relevant to a wide range of systems in which node states are static or change slowly, including ideological social networks, identity-based social segregation, technological compatibility networks, and ecological systems.
-Future extensions for investigation include the generalization of the rewiring process for continuous and for multivariable node states; studying the topological effects of preferential attachment rules for the connection action, and the consideration of variable connection strengths.